Do’s and Don’ts of an Effective Public Safety Laser Scanning Demonstration

 That’s why vendor demonstrations are key.
 Even then, not all demos show the capabilities of an instrument in public safety applications.
 In fact, they often don’t, and agencies discover too late that the implementation of the manufacturer’s workflow is not as advertised and certainly not as easy as they anticipated.
 Worse yet, this realization can sour an agency’s perception on the value of 3D documentation and limit how often the equipment gets deployed.

 But if you follow these important do’s and don’ts, you’ll get the quality demonstration your agency deserves and needs to make a well-informed decision.
+(Note: While we’re specifically talking about laser scanners here, the same guidelines can also be applied to demos of other digital scene documentation technologies to ensure you get the best solution for your agency.)

 DON’T Take the Specification Sheet at Face Value